 People drive performance and progress.
 When performance lags or progress slows, how can an organization gauge the problem at the people level?
-Many methods, such as employee self-evaluations or weighted checklists, focus on output – what tasks an individual completes, for example.
+Many methods, such as employee self-evaluations or weighted checklists, focus on output – what tasks an individual completes.

 Leading organizations now recognize that considering input, or the core traits that a worker possesses, provides a more nuanced understanding.
 But tools meant to capture an individual’s personality may prove to be little more than a novelty.

 Why do these assessments fail?
-The answer falls into two general categories: test design & adminsitration and use.
+The answer falls into two general categories: test design & administration and use.

 The problem with most workplace personality tests